-It’s likely that you’ve already been online today, messaged your friends in a group chat or two, browsed the internet for something and perhaps checked your emails a few times.
+It’s likely that you’ve already been online today, messaged your friends in a group chat or two, browsed the internet for something, and perhaps checked your emails a few times.
 Our digital habits have become second nature to us.
-We check our phones, social media and work platforms throughout the day and may even turn to streaming films and music in the evening.
+We check our phones, social media, and work platforms throughout the day and may even turn to stream films and music in the evening.

 Unbelievably, 40% of all of the energy used to power the internet is used to keep those servers from overheating.
 They have large fans, blasting them with cool air.
 These data centres all pull energy from whatever power grid they rely on, and sadly, most of this energy is currently produced by carbon polluting sources.